OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 *   the information we, Couchsurfing International, Inc. (“Couchsurfing”) collect about you,
 *   how we use and share that information, and
-*   the privacy choices we offer.
+*   the privacy choices available to you.

 This Privacy Policy applies to information we collect when you use our websites, mobile applications and other online products and services (collectively, the “Services”), or when you otherwise interact with us.

-From time to time, we may change the provisions of this Privacy Policy. when we do, we will notify you, including by revising the date at the top of this Privacy Policy.
-We encourage you to review the Privacy Policy whenever you use our Services or otherwise interact with us to stay informed about our information practices and the ways you can help protect your privacy.
+From time to time, we may change the provisions of this Privacy Policy.
+We encourage you to review the Privacy Policy regularly to stay informed about our information practices and the ways you can help protect your privacy.

 What Information Do We Collect When You Use Our Services?
-Information Users Provide to Us
+Information You Provide to Us

 We collect information you provide to us, such as when you create an account, update your profile, use the interactive features of our Services, participate in contests, promotions or surveys, request customer support or otherwise communicate with us.
 The types of information we may collect include: